-Sécurité des machines - Performance physique humaine -Partie 1: Termes et définitions

-Sicherheit von Maschinen - Menschliche körperliche Leistung - Teil 1: Begriffe
+Sécurité des machines - Performance physique humaine -Partie 1: Termes et définitions Sicherheit von Maschinen - Menschliche körperliche Leistung - Teil 1: Begriffe

-This European Standard was approved by CEN on 30 September 2001.
+This European Standard was approved by CEN on 30 September 2001 and includes Amendment 1 approved by CEN on 18 August 2008.

 CEN members are bound to comply with the CEN/CENELEC Internal Regulations which stipulate the conditions for giving this European Standard the status of a national standard without any alteration.
-Up-to-date lists and bibliographical references concerning such national standards may be obtained on application to the Management Centre or to any CEN member.
+Up-to-date lists and bibliographical references concerning such national standards may be obtained on application to the CEN Management Centre or to any CEN member.

 This European Standard exists in three official versions (English, French, German).
-A version in any other language made by translation under the responsibility of a CEN member into its own language and notified to the Management Centre has the same status as the official versions.
+A version in any other language made by translation under the responsibility of a CEN member into its own language and notified to the CEN Management Centre has the same status as the official versions.